 We all know that dry conditions often spell problems for plants.
 And if you've ever foolishly tried to grow a full-sun plant in a shady area, then you're already fully aware of the challenges that shade can pose.
 But what do you get when you combine dry soil with shade?
 A double challenge, that's what.
 Thankfully, there are plants for dry shade that are tough enough to withstand the onslaught of this two-headed monster.

 Hosta is one of the most popular choices.
 If you think this foliage plant is boring, then there's a good chance you haven't explored the world of hostas very thoroughly.
 As I detail in my article, hostas come in a number of sizes and textures, and for the color, you can choose from:

 Some plants don't play well with others.
-Black walnut tree is a notorious example, using allelopathy to gain an unfair advantage over the competition.
+The black walnut tree is a notorious example, using allelopathy to gain an unfair advantage over the competition.
 Some plants won't grow under a black walnut, while others will.
 Jack-in-the-pulpit, a North American native, is one of the tough customers that will.

 Finally, planting trees and shrubs around a septic tank is always tricky, because you have to worry about the damage their root systems could do.
 It's better to stick to less robust plants; keep maintenance needs in mind, as well (you may not want to have to mess around in a septic-tank area excessively).
 The ornamental grasses always suggest themselves when low maintenance landscaping is a priority.
 Blue fescue is one of my favorites.

 As you can see from the litany of challenges addressed above, there are surely enough problems inherent in the landscaping experience without creating more unnecessarily.
-Beginners will want to read my article on how not to landscape to ensure that they're not shooting themselves in the foot.
-If you remember the principle "First, do no harm" and commit yourself to learning more about plants as time permits, you'll eventually get the hang of it.
+Beginners will want to avoid common landscape errors to ensure they're not doing more harm than good.
+If you remember the principle "First, do no harm" and commit yourself to learn more about plants as time permits, you'll eventually get the hang of it.